Common Reasons Blamed for Fertility Decline

 - Diminished ovarian reserve

-- Poorly managed chronic conditions such as PCOS, endometriosis, excess weight, diabetes, hypothyroidism.
+- Poorly managed chronic conditions (i.e. PCOS, endometriosis, excess weight, diabetes or hypothyroidism

 - Asymptomatic infections (i.e. chlamydia)